dzuk-mutant/Helium/docs/bidir.md

 ### start/end

+The bidirectional equivalent of `left`/`right`.

-Create fixed/absolute positioning relative to the reading flow.
+Lets you create fixed/absolute positioning relative to the reading flow.

 ```